 Distance: minimum 186 km (112 m)

 The terrain is mostly hilly with some long ascents, it can be isolated in places and some daily routes are quite long.
-There is a good chance of bad weather, especially rain.
+There is a good chance of inclement weather, especially rain.

-This trip starts with an arrival day in historic and quiet Evandale (close to Launceston airport).
-If you have just finished the north-east tour then you have a rest day to explore the nearby city of Launceston.
+This trip starts with your arrival day in historic and quiet Evandale (only 4 km from Launceston Airport, accommodation included).
+If you have just finished our North-East Tour then you have a rest day to explore the nearby city of Launceston.

 The first day's cycling is long, but mostly flat.
-You will stay in the laid-back village of Mole Creek.
-The next day takes you up into high country where you stay in a remote and lovely location.
-Next day you´ll arrive at famous Cradle Mountain National Park at aroud luchtime, where you can walk around romantic Dove Lake or other walks.
-From now on there will be more downhill than uphill cycling.
+You will stay overnight in the laid-back village of Mole Creek.
+The following day takes you up into high country where you stay in a lovely but remote location.
+Next day youŽll head to the famous Cradle Mountain National Park where you should arrive at around lunchtime.
+On the afternoon you can walk around romantic Dove Lake or choose other walks.

-After a stop-over in the old mining town of Roseberry, you will head to the 'tourist-magnet' of Strahan for 2 nights.
+From now on it goes more downhill than uphill.
+After a stop-over in the old mining town of Rosebery, you will head to the 'tourist-magnet' of Strahan for 2 nights.
 There you will have the opportunity to take a half-day cruise into the spectacular wilderness of the Gordon River: one of the worlds last remaining pristine rivers.
-The following section through dense forest to Queenstown (which looks like a lunar landscape) is short but features 273 bends.
+The next tour section through dense forest to Queenstown (which looks like a lunar landscape) is short but features 273 bends.